Programmes

 Application Fees

-A non-refundable application fee (inclusive of 7% GST) is chargeable per application.
+A non-refundable application fee (inclusive of GST*) is chargeable per application.
 Application is only complete upon receipt of your application fee and all necessary documents.
-Please ensure your application fee is paid and documents are submitted within seven working days from the submission date of your online application.
+Please ensure your application fee is paid and documents are uploaded after you have received an email that your applicant profile has been created.
 LASALLE reserves the right to withdraw the applicant if the application fee remains unpaid and documents are not received by the due date.

 Additional Costs